karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC2(2) 192.168.0.35/27
     - PC3(2) 192.168.0.36/27
     - PC4(2) 192.168.0.37/27
-    - all PC's from the first group was connected with Switch0 via (Copper Straight-through)).
+    - all PC's from the first group were connected with Switch0 via (Copper Straight-through)).
-    - all PC's from the second group was connected with Switch0(2) via (Copper Straight-through)).
+    - all PC's from the second group were connected with Switch0(2) via (Copper Straight-through)).
     - Switch0(port Fa4/1) was connected with Router2(port Fa 9/0, ip address 192.164.0.4/27 ) via Fiber.
     - Switch0(2)(port Fa4/1) was connected with Router2(port Fa 5/0, ip address 192.164.0.38/27) via Fiber.